ourcodingclub/ourcodingclub.github.io/_posts/2017-02-08-funandloops.md

 You should get an output of `3`, because the function `example.fn()` was provided with the values of `x = 1` and `y = 2`, which were then passed to the function, which performed the operation `x + y`.
 Note that the convention is to name a function using `.` rather than `_` which is normally used to define data objects.
 This isn't a rule, but it's best to stick to the conventions used by other programmers to keep things consistent.

-`example.fn()` is a very simplistic function, let's get more complicated by defining a function that calculates the basal area of each stem in m^2 from the diameter, which is in cm.
+`example.fn()` is a very simple function, but your functions can be as simple or complex as you need them to be.
+For example, we can also define a function that calculates the basal area of each stem in m^2 from the diameter, which is in cm.
 The basal area is the cross-sectional area of the tree trunk if it was cut parallel to the ground.

 ```r
 basal.area <- function(x){